-Windows 10X is a new edition of Windows 10 designed for dual-screen devices like Microsoft’s upcoming Surface Neo, which will be available for the 2020 holiday season next year.
-It offers a customized interface for these devices.
+Windows 10X is a new edition of Windows 10 designed for dual-screen devices like Microsoft’s upcoming Surface Neo, but it’s more than that.
+It’s a new Windows operating system that will likely come to all devices one day.

 Windows 10X has an interface “designed and optimized for dual-screen devices just like Surface Neo,” according to Microsoft.

 That’s what Microsoft is saying right now, but we expect Microsoft is just using foldable devices as the launch platform for Windows 10X.
 Windows 10X may come to traditional PCs in the future, too.

 Microsoft’s Surface Neo is a dual-screen device with a hinge—like a laptop, but if the keyboard section was replaced by a screen.
 Alternatively, it’s like two tablets connected to each other by a hinge.
 If you remember Microsoft’s canceled Courier concept device, it’s very similar to that.

 At CES 2020, Lenovo told us that its upcoming ThinkPad X1 Fold foldable device would launch with Windows 10 Pro and a Windows 10X version would launch later.
 Expect to see it on other manufacturer’s foldable devices, too.